Myeloperoxidase: Structure

 The 150 kDa MPO protein is a cationic heterotetramer consisting of two 15-kDa light chains and two variable-weight glycosylated heavy chains bound to a prosthetic heme group complex with calcium ions, arranged as a homodimer of heterodimers.
 Both are proteolytically generated from the precursor peptide encoded by the MPO gene.
 The light chains are glycosylated and contain the modified iron protoporphyrin IX active site.
 Together, the light and heavy chains form two identical 73-kDa monomers connected by a cystine bridge at Cys153.
 The protein forms a deep crevice which holds the heme group at the bottom, as well as a hydrophobic pocket at the entrance to the distal heme cavity which carries out its catalytic activity.

 Variation in glycosylation and the identity of the heavy chain lead to variations in molecular weight within the 135-200 kDa range.
 In mice, three isoforms exist, differing only by the heavy chain.

 One of the ligands is the carbonyl group of Asp 96.
 Calcium-binding is important for structure of the active site because of Asp 96's close proximity to the catalytic His95 side chain.

 Reaction mechanism

+MPO, in the presence of hydrogen peroxide, can catalyze oxidation of chloride, bromide, iodide and thiocyanate ions.
 The central heme group acts as the active site.
 The reaction starts when hydrogen peroxide donates an oxygen to the heme group, converting it to an activated form called "Compound I".
-This compound then oxidizes the chloride ions to form the hypochlorous acid and Compound II, which can be reduced back down to its original heme state.
+This compound then oxidizes the ions to form the corresponding Hypohalous acid and Compound II, which can be reduced back down to its original heme state.
 This cycle continues for as long as the immune system requires.